auto200/emoteJAM-react-clone/README.md

 Website 👉 https://emotejam.auto200.eu/

-This is a rip off of [Tsoding's emoteJAM](https://github.com/tsoding/emoteJAM).
-He done all the webgl work that i understand none of, kudos.
+This is a clone of [Tsoding's emoteJAM](https://github.com/tsoding/emoteJAM).
+He done all the webgl work.

 <img src="filters.gif" alt="filters">